BwithE/shelk/README.md

-# Scripting and E(L)K.
+# Using ELK for Network RECON.
 I created a bash script to install Elasticsearch, Kibana and Filebeat on a Debian based OS.
-(NO LOGSTASH) After E(L)K is installed, I injest an nmap scan into elastic.
+(NO LOGSTASH) After ELK is installed, I injest an nmap scan into elastic.

 Once installed, by default, they will be listening on localhost and their associated ports.